Carmel High School

 - Category Attribute

-- The teacher population of 51 teachers has stayed relatively flat over five school years.
+- The teacher population of 53 teachers has grown by 8% over five school years.

 |Grades Offered||Grades 9-12|

 - Carmel High School is ranked within the top 10% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 16:1 has decreased from 17:1 over five school years.